armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 The Policy Engine supports the following OPA server deployments:

 * An OPA server deployed in the same Kubernetes cluster as an Armory CD or Spinnaker deployment.
-The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a ConfigMap you can use.
+The [Use ConfigMaps for Open Policy Agent policies](#use-configmaps-for-open-policy-agent-policies) section contains a ConfigMap you can use.
-* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory CD or Spinnaker deployment .
+* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory CD or Spinnaker deployment.
 See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA server in a separate cluster.

-### Using ConfigMaps for Open Policy Agent policies
+### Use ConfigMaps for Open Policy Agent policies

 If you want to use ConfigMaps for OPA policies, you can use the following manifest as a starting point.
-This example manifest deploys an OPA server and applies the configuration for things like rolebinding and a static DNS.
+This example manifest deploys an OPA server and applies the configuration for things like RoleBinding and a static DNS.
 When using the example, keep the following guidelines in mind:

 * The manifest does not configure any authorization requirements for the OPA server it deploys.
 This means that anyone can add a policy.
 * The manifest deploys the OPA server to a namespace called `opa`.
-* The OPA server uses the following config: `"--require-policy-label=true"`.
-This configures the OPA server to look for a specific label so that it does not check all configmaps for new policies.
-For information about how to apply the relevant label to your policy configmaps, see [Creating a policy]({{< ref "/continuous-deployment/plugin-guide/policy-engine/use#step-2-add-the-policy-to-your-opa-server" >}}).
+* The OPA server uses `"--require-policy-label=true"`.
+This configures the OPA server to look for a specific label so that it does not check all ConfigMaps for new policies.
+For information about how to apply the relevant label to your policy ConfigMaps, see [Add the policy to your OPA server]({{< ref "/continuous-deployment/plugin-guide/policy-engine/use#step-2-add-the-policy-to-your-opa-server" >}}).

 <details><summary>Show the manifest</summary>
 <code><pre>